 After hours/overnight visitation is defined as: Midnight -8:00 a.m., Sunday-Thursday; 2:00 a.m.-8:00 a.m., Friday and Saturday.
 Emmanuel students who wish to stay after hours or as an overnight guest of another Emmanuel student:

-- Must be signed in by their host on the Overnight Guest List online.
-Names must be on the list by midnight (Sunday-Thursday) or 2am (Friday and Saturday). - All roommates must consent to the guest staying.
+- Must be signed in by their host on the After-Hours/Overnight List online.
+Names must be on the list by midnight. - All roommates must consent to the guest staying.

 Resident Requirements for Hosting Non-Emmanuel Guests